-With the exception of the Head Office, the principal components of the Group's net asset value (NAV) relate to investments denominated in the peso and the rupiah.
+With the exception of the Head Office, the principal components of the Group's NAV relate to investments denominated in the peso and the rupiah.
 Accordingly, any change in these currencies, against their respective 30 June 2013 exchange rates, would have an effect on the Group's NAV in U.S. dollar terms.